LNizampatnam/PCDE-Activity-9.1/README.md

 # Repository for Activities 9.1 and 9.2
 Repository for Activity 9.1 of  Professional Certificate in Data Engineering.
 Corrects errors, and adds missing logo image file.
-[Text] (MIT.ipynb)
+MIT.ipynb
 <img src= "./MIT.png" width='300'/>